jimmcgaw/tsj/README.md

 Once you have pip installed, run the following command inside of your project: `pip install -r requirements.txt`.

 This should install all of the listed packages into your Python environment, including rpy2, the Python bindings for the R environment.
+(Pro tip: to avoid cluttering your global Python environment with these packages, create a [virtualenv](http://www.saltycrane.com/blog/2009/05/notes-using-pip-and-virtualenv-django/) for your project.)

 ## Running
 Django comes equipped with a small server you can run locally while in development.